-- (a) An employee has an excessive leave accrual if the employee has accrued more than 8 weeks' paid annual leave. - (b) If an employee has an excessive leave accrual, the employer or the employee may seek to confer with the other and genuinely try to reach agreement on how to reduce or eliminate the excessive leave accrual. - (c) Clause 27.6 sets out how an employer may direct an employee who has an excessive leave accrual to take paid annual leave.

-(d) Clause 27.7 sets out how an employee who has an excessive leave accrual may require an employer to grant paid annual leave requested by the employee.
+- (a) An employee has an excessive leave accrual if the employee has accrued more than 8 weeks' paid annual leave (or 10 weeks' paid annual leave for a shiftworker, as defined by clause 23.2). - (b) If an employee has an excessive leave accrual, the employer or the employee may seek to confer with the other and genuinely try to reach agreement on how to reduce or eliminate the excessive leave accrual. - (c) Clause 23.8 sets out how an employer may direct an employee who has an excessive leave accrual to take paid annual leave. - (d) Clause 23.9 sets out how an employee who has an excessive leave accrual may require an employer to grant paid annual leave requested by the employee.